MustaphaBounoua/mustaphabounoua.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
 I am a PhD candidate in the department of Data Science at Eurecom and Renault software lab.
-I am supervised by professor Pietro Michiardi and Chritophe Beaugeant.
+I am supervised by <a href='https://www.eurecom.fr/~michiard/'>Prof Pietro Michiardi</a> and Phd Chritophe Beaugeant.
 I graduated from Paris Descartes University with a Master degree in Computer science and I’m previously a graduate of a double degree in computer science at the higher school of computer science.
 I’m worked as a data scientist at Orange and completed several internships in Machine learning at Huawei, Opta-LP and Gen-42.

 Research Interests: I have broad research interests in machine learning.
 Specifically, my research interests lie in: